-Beetles typically start entering houses and have an obvious peak of activity around October 15th in Virginia.
+MALB typically start entering houses in early fall and have an obvious peak of activity around October 15, in Virginia.
 They are quite active on warm days in the fall and winter.
-Usually they cluster in wall voids or crawlspaces indoors, but do not reproduce or establish inside the house.
-They have a second peak of activity in late March as they work their way into the living quarters of the house in an attempt to find their way outside.
-The heated portions of the house are simply too warm and dry and they die in a few days.
+Usually they cluster in wall voids or crawlspaces indoors, but they do not reproduce or establish inside the house.
+They have a second peak of activity in late March as they enter the living quarters of the house in an attempt to find their way outside.
+The heated portions of the house are simply too warm and dry for their survival and the beetles die in a few days.